Rdatatable/data.table/README.md

   5. `fread()`:
       * doubled quotes ("") inside quoted fields including if immediately followed by an embedded newline.
 Thanks to James Sams for reporting, [#489](https://github.com/Rdatatable/data.table/issues/489).
       * quoted fields with embedded newlines in the lines used to detect types, [#810](https://github.com/Rdatatable/data.table/issues/810).
 Thanks to Vladimir Sitnikov for the scrambled data file which is now included in the test suite.
-      * when detecting types in the middle and end of the file, if the jump lands inside a quoted field with an embedded newline, this is now detected.
+      * when detecting types in the middle and end of the file, if the jump lands inside a quoted field with (possibly many) embedded newlines, this is now detected.

   6. `as.data.table.list` with list input having 0-length items, e.g. `x = list(a=integer(0), b=3:4)`. `as.data.table(x)` recycles item `a` with `NA`s to fit the length of the longer column `b` (length=2), as before now, but with an additional warning message that the item has been recycled with `NA`.
 Closes [#847](https://github.com/Rdatatable/data.table/issues/847).
 Thanks to @tvinodr for the report.
 This was a regression from 1.9.2.